Llangollen International Musical Eisteddfod: Origins

-When in June 1947 it was time for competitors to travel to Llangollen a railway strike had started in France and there were serious doubt as to whether any overseas competitors would be able to arrive.
-Considerable relief was felt by the organisers when the first coach of competitors arrived bringing the ladies’ choir Grupo Musical Feminino from Oporto.
-They were the eventual winners of the Ladies Competition whilst the Men's competition was won by the Hungarian workers’ choir, who had completed their journey to Wales by hitch-hiking when their train had been cancelled at Basle because of the French strike.
+In June 1947 it was time for competitors to travel to Llangollen, but a railway strike had started in France, and there was serious doubt as to whether any overseas competitors would be able to arrive.
+The organisers were relieved when the first coach of competitors arrived, bringing the ladies' choir Grupo Musical Feminino from Porto.
+They were the eventual winners of the Ladies Competition, whilst the Men's Competition was won by the Hungarian workers' choir, who had completed their journey to Wales by hitch-hiking when their train had been cancelled at Basel because of the French strike.

-The Esperanto Society played a significant part in the first year when it was felt that there could be a shortage of participants.
-Reto Rossetti, a well-known figure and author in the Esperanto movement, was asked to help and through publicity in Esperanto magazines and to the surprised of the organisers, several groups contacted the Eisteddfod committee.
+The Esperanto Society played a significant part in the first year, when it was felt that there could be a shortage of participants.
+Reto Rossetti, a well-known figure and author in the Esperanto movement, was asked to help, and through publicity in Esperanto magazines and to the surprise of the organisers, several groups contacted the Eisteddfod committee.
 Two troupes of Spanish dancers, on a tour of Britain sponsored by the British Council and the Esperanto Society, arrived and despite there not being a dance competition in the first year, performed to delighted audiences.
-Folk dance competitions have featured in every subsequent Llangollen Eisteddfod.The eisteddfod was brought to close by what has now become the traditional Sunday concert featuring Sir John Barbirolli and the Hallé Orchestra.
-The 1947 International Eisteddfod was hailed as an unqualified success with praise for the organisers, the founders, and all the competitors.
+Folk dance competitions have featured in every subsequent Llangollen Eisteddfod.
+The eisteddfod was brought to close with what has now become the traditional Sunday concert, featuring Sir John Barbirolli and the Hallé Orchestra.
+The 1947 International Eisteddfod was hailed as an unqualified success, with praise for the organisers, the founders, and all the competitors.
 There was even a surplus of £1,432 to be used for the next year's event.

-A major test mission to promote reconciliation occurred in 1949, just four years after the end of the war, when a choir from Lübeck came to compete at the Eisteddfod.
-There had been Austrian and Italian choirs, but they hardly counted; neither did Spaniards.
-As the choir tell it in a letter now in the Clwyd archive in Ruthin, there was a tearful welcome with tea and sandwiches when the choir arrived at the Llangollen station from the eisteddfod helpers and the townspeople.
+In 1949, just four years after the end of the war, there was a major test mission to promote reconciliation when a choir from Lübeck came to compete at the Eisteddfod.
+However there had been Austrian and Italian choirs.
+As the choir tell it in a letter now in the Clwyd archive in Ruthin, there was a tearful welcome from the eisteddfod helpers and the townspeople, with tea and sandwiches, when the choir arrived at the Llangollen station.
 Later, the festival's compère Mr Hywel Roberts introduced the choir with the words: "Ladies and gentlemen, please welcome our friends from Germany."
-The town organised a concert to help the choir raise funds, and (in 2015) members of the choir still correspond with Llangollen friends.
+The town organised a concert to help the choir raise funds, and in 2015 members of the choir were still corresponding with Llangollen friends.